Title: Public Records Act Policy

 The Sonoma County Library is dedicated to providing information to the public which illuminates its operations, while also protecting against disclosure of confidential information.
 Accordingly, this policy addresses requests for Library records made by the public pursuant to the California Public Records Act, Government Code section 6250 et seq.
 This policy does not address requests made for materials in the Library’s collections.

 Unless the use clearly provides otherwise, the following definitions apply to this policy.

 “Circulation records” means any information which identifies the patrons borrowing particular books and other materials from the Sonoma County Library.

 B. Patron use records:

 Any written or electronic record, that is used to identify the patron, including, but not limited to, a patron's name, address, telephone number, or e-mail address, that a Library patron provides in order to become eligible to borrow or use books and other materials.

 Any written record or electronic transaction that identifies a patron's borrowing information or use of Library information resources, including, but not limited to, database search records, borrowing records, class records, and any other personally identifiable uses of Library resources information requests, or inquiries.

 This term does not apply to statistical reports of patron use nor to records of fines collected by the Library.

-PRA is the acronym for the California Public Records Act, Government Code § 6251, et seq.
+“PRA” means the California Public Records Act, Government Code section 6250, et seq.

 D. Public record or record: